Mayoral Community Infrastructure Levy

 MCIL

 The Mayoral Community Infrastructure Levy (MCIL) applies to most new developments in London granted planning permission on or after 1 April 2012.
-MCIL raises money towards the Elizabeth line (currently being built by Crossrail Ltd) and Crossrail 2, and is collected by local planning authorities on behalf of the Mayor.
+MCIL raised money towards financing the Elizabeth line (built by Crossrail Ltd).
+MCIL is collected by local planning authorities on behalf of the Mayor.

-On 1 April 2019, the Mayor's new charging schedule MCIL2 took effect.
-MCIL2 supersedes MCIL1 and the Crossrail Funding Supplementary Planning Guidance and will apply to all planning permissions granted from 1 April 2019 and may also apply to some phased planning permissions granted before 1 April 2019.
+MCIL2 superseded MCIL1 and the Crossrail Funding Supplementary Planning Guidance in 2019.
+It applies to all planning permissions granted from 1 April 2019 and may also apply to some phased planning permissions granted before 1 April 2019.

 Rates